 After Louis failed to grasp either the importance or the fundamentals of toilet training last time around, I was in no hurry to attempt it with him again – even though changing his frequent dirty diapers is possibly one of the grossest things I’ve ever had to do.

-However, I know that they have set his third birthday as their totally arbitrary date for when they want him out of diapers, and that’s coming up in March.
+However, I know that they have set his third birthday as their hoped-for date for when they want him out of diapers, and that’s coming up in March.
 I figured my days of lighting scented candles at diaper time and blissfully not worrying about how on earth to potty train someone who grudgingly squeezes out up to six (!!) foul-smelling micropoops in an eight-hour period were numbered.

 And so here we are, day one, of the second week-long attempt to convince Louis that the bathroom is not a scary place to be avoided at all costs.

 It’s one hour until pickup time and I am provisionally encouraged.

 His attitude toward the proceedings is much better this time around.
 I’ve only faced token resistance a few times to scheduled potty breaks, and once he is on the potty he is peeing within a minute or two.